SF-WDI-LABS/tunely-angular/docs/sprint3.md

 GET /api/albums/:album_id/songs
 ```

-1. Add imageUrl as a property on Albums.
-Update everything to use it!

 1. Add track length as a field for each album.

 ## Conclusion

-You should now have the following API routes:
+You should now have the following API routes at a minimum:

 ```
 GET /api/albums
 POST /api/albums
 GET /api/albums/:id
-POST /api/albums/:id/songs
+POST /api/albums/:albumId/songs
 ```

 You should also have a working app!
 Congratulations!